 Queen's University employees who routinely purchase for the University, can be designated by the head of their faculty or department to receive a Procurement Credit Card (P-Card).
 The person applying for a P-Card must be a Queen's employee.
 Please contact the Credit Card Program Manager (See Contact List) for more information.

 The cardholder is required to read the Procurement Credit Card Policy and adhere to all P-Card policies and procedures.
 Individuals must complete the application form and sign a Cardholder Agreement Form before a P-Card can be released.
 All newly issued P-Cards are mailed directly from US Bank to the Credit Card Program Administrator at Strategic Procurement Services (SPS) for establishment in the P-Card settlement system.
-Cards can then be collected by appointment with the SPS Credit Card Program Assistant who can be found in the contact list above..
+Cards can then be collected and require reconciliation training completed by contacting and arranging an appointment with the SPS Credit Card Program Assistant who can be found in the contact list above.

 After receiving a P-Card and signing a receipt form, which states how the card is to be used and reconciled, cardholders will need to activate the card before they will be able to use it.
 P-cards need to be activated within 24 hours of receipt.
 To activate a procurement card follow the instructions that are received in the envelope with the card.

 Once your card has been activated, you will need to Register your card on US Bank Access Online and follow the prompts.